7 Best Erectile Dysfunction Supplements to Improve Erection Quality Naturally

 For these reasons both are generously used in pre-workout supplements to increase “pump” of the muscles and improve blood flow.

-The science behind these compounds is pretty solid, they both seem to very reliably increase nitric oxide output (study, study, study, study), however for some reason citrulline seems to be more potent at this.
+The science behind these compounds is pretty solid, they both seem to very reliably increase nitric oxide output.
+However, for some reason citrulline seems to be more potent at this11.
 Maybe your body converts it into a more potent form of arginine than that of which can be found in arginine supplements, who knows.

-Whatever the case, both of them seem to work, citrulline is just better.
+Whatever the case, arginine works, but citrulline is just better.

 5. Horse Chestnut Extract